-Upper back & neck stretch: relieve rhomboid pain, muscle and joint pain and treat a sore point between the shoulder blades.
+Upper back & neck stretch: relieve rhomboid pain, muscle, and joint pain and treat a sore point between the shoulder blades.

-Pain between the shoulder blades is often caused by muscular fatigue, which itself is the consequence of poor prolonged posture.
+Pain between the shoulder blades is often caused by muscular fatigue, which itself is the consequence of prolonged poor posture.